pceeb/UCLA_Spring_2019/Term_project/Final_Presentations.md

 _The time devoted to each section will depend on your program._

-If you worked with a group, all group members must participate in the presentation.
+If you are working in a group, all group members must participate in the presentation.

+Your program does not have to be perfect at the time of the presentation.
+This is an opportunity to get feedback on your program and to show your peers what you have accomplished.
+You will have an additional week to incorporate comments and suggestions to make you program as amazing as possible!